flare-foundation/docs/docs/user/delegation/manual-delegation.md

 Input that address in a [block explorer](../block-explorer.md).
 You should see that every few minutes it is submitting transactions named `SubmitPriceHashes` and `RevealPrices`.

-## Where can I find the delegation API
+## Where can I find the delegation API?

 The delegation API can be found in the WNAT contract, in function `delegate`.